variani/docker-examples/hello-r/03-hello-r-v1.2/README.md

 - Names can be specified either via `--name` or `--file_name` arguments (can be unspecified too).
     - docopt coding: `[--name <name> | --file_name <file_name>]` with the `|` symbol.
 - The specificed output directory is checked.
-If it exists and the flag `--overwrite` is on, then the app overwrite the content in the output folder.
+If it exists and the flag `--overwrite` is on, then the app overwrites the content in the output folder.

 ## Files